The Ultimate Rosin Press Buying Guide —Updated for 2018

 Hydraulic Rosin Press

 Hydraulic rosin presses use hydraulic pressure to generate the force needed to produce rosin.
-The force is generated through the use of a hand pump.
-It's typical to find 10-ton (20,000 lb) hydraulic presses, although you can also find ones 20 and 30-ton ones.
-Moreover, hydraulic presses are portable because unlike pneumatic presses which require an air compressor, they just require some elbow grease to get you clean rosin.
+The force is generated typically through the use of a hand pump.
+It's typical to find presses in the 10-ton (20,000 lb) hydraulic presses, although more and more you can find ones in the 20 and 30-ton range.
+Moreover, hydraulic presses are less intrusive to being used in smaller environments because unlike pneumatic presses which require an air compressor and are noisy to operate, they just require some elbow grease to get you clean rosin.
+Though one downside with hydraulically powered presses is the chance of leaking hydraulic oil from the cylinder.

 Pneumatic Rosin Press

-A pneumatic rosin press pretty much has the same features as a hydraulic one, except that it requires an air compressor.
+A pneumatic rosin press pretty much has the same features as a hydraulic one, except instead of being powered by a hydraulic cylinder, there's an air chamber powered by an air compressor.
 That, however, means, no hand pumping.
 This is especially useful if you're extracting a couple of batches at a time.
 Another beauty of a pneumatic rosin press is in the ease of controlling and changing the pressure as you press your product--it's literally as simple as pushing a button and you can do it in small but precise increments.

 Electric Rosin Press